gpazevedo/coffeeShop/SOLUTION.md

 2) It returns an empty Balance array
 3) payments: Builds a Balance with the payers
 4) payments: Builds a Balance with the total paid by each payer
+5) coffeeApp: Builds a Balance with the total paid by each payer